Who Was Katharine Graham?

 Marriage and Children

-After returning to Washington, D.C., Katharine Meyer met Phil Graham, a clerk at the Supreme Court, in the fall of 1939.
-Following a whirlwind romance, the two married on June 5, 1940.
+After returning to Washington, D.C., Katharine Meyer met Phil Graham, a Supreme Court clerk, in the fall of 1939.
+Following an intense romance, the two married on June 5, 1940.
 They had four children together: daughter Elizabeth (nicknamed Lally) in 1943 and sons Don, Bill and Stephen, born in 1945, 1948 and 1952.

 As was typical for the time, Graham took care of their home and family while Phil focused on his career.
 When her father needed a successor at the Washington Post (Graham's brother wasn't interested), he turned to Phil, who became the paper's publisher in 1946.
 Graham accepted this as natural, and even went along when her father wanted Phil to have a larger share of stock than his wife.